Linux: Processes

 mpstat tells how busy each CPU core is.
 It is part of systat package that is a collection of utilities that collect, report, and log essential system performance metrics.

-• -P cpu targets a single core
+-P cputargets a single core-P ALLtargets every core

 ex: mpstat 3 10 every 3 seconds, print CPU stats.
 Do this 10 times in a row. or mpstat -P ALL 2 10 to special all CPUs.